 - Interview with the Templeton Foundation on the topic “God, Science, and Ineffable Knowledge” (2017) – Watch!

-- Book launch and panel discussion of my monograph “Ineffability and its Metaphysics – The Unspeakable in Art, Religion, and Philosophy”, with an introduction by Gabriel Motzkin and a comment by Olla Solomyak (Van Leer Institute, 2016) – Watch!
+- Book launch and panel discussion of “Ineffability and its Metaphysics – The Unspeakable in Art, Religion, and Philosophy”, with an introduction by Gabriel Motzkin and a comment by Olla Solomyak (Van Leer Institute, 2016) – Watch!